wallarm/gotestwaf/README.md

       --email string            E-mail to which the report will be sent --followCookies           If true, use cookies sent by the server.
 May work only with --maxIdleConns=1 (gohttp only) --grpcPort uint16         gRPC port to check
-      --httpClient string       Which HTTP client use to send requests: chrome, gohttp (default "chrome") --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (gohttp only) (default 2) --ignoreUnresolved        If true, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If true, payloads will be included in HTML/PDF report
+      --httpClient string       Which HTTP client use to send requests: chrome, gohttp (default "gohttp") --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (gohttp only) (default 2) --ignoreUnresolved        If true, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If true, payloads will be included in HTML/PDF report